WMRO: Programming

-The station was last branded as "Magic 1560" and aired the satellite-fed adult contemporary music format from Cumulus Media.
-On Sundays, church services, religious programs, sunday afternoon gospel music, and local programming focusing on Gallatin area were aired.
+The station was last branded as "Magic 1560" and aired the satellite-fed adult contemporary music format from Westwood One.
+On Sundays, church services, religious programs, Sunday afternoon gospel music, and local programming focusing on Gallatin area were aired.
 On September 12, 2014, the station changed its format from hot adult contemporary to a mainstream adult contemporary format.

 History

 The Second Thursday Corporation received the construction permit for a new AM radio station in Nashville in 1962.
 Originally assigned the call letters WSTH, WLVN signed on April 1, 1963, as "The Nashville Sound", focusing entirely on recordings made in the city.
 WLVN relaunched as full-service WWGM on September 25, 1964.
 The station broadcast with 10,000 watts during the daytime only, with a three tower directional pattern.
-Originally, the WWGM call sign stood for the Wonderful World of Good Music.
-Later on after a format change, the call sign stood for the Wonderful World of Gospel Music.
+Originally, the WWGM call sign stood for the "Wonderful World of Good Music".
+Later on after a format change, the call sign stood for the "Wonderful World of Gospel Music".

 After nearly four years of operation as WWGM, the station filed for bankruptcy in 1968.
 Crawford Broadcasting bought the station at auction for $105,000 later that year—though it did not become the licensee until 1970—and said that if the equipment manufacturers that WWGM owed money would not make arrangements with it, the group would build a new facility.
 Second Thursday also held a construction permit for an FM station on 92.9 MHz, sold separately, that was finally built in 1976 as WZEZ, now WJXA.

-According to FCC records, in 1974, Faye B. Lindsey began to work at the station, eventually working her way up to a management position; by 1981, she was the station's general manager.
 In September 1986, Dean A. Crawford Broadcasting Co. reached an agreement to sell WWGM to Lindsey Christian Broadcasting Company, consisting of Faye and her husband Rudy Lindsey.
-The deal was approved by the FCC on November 25, 1986, and the transaction was consummated on December 16, 1986.
-Throughout this era, the station was identified as a religious-oriented radio station, playing "traditional Christian music."
+The deal was approved by the Federal Communications Commission (FCC) on November 25, 1986, and the transaction was consummated on December 16, 1986.
+Throughout this era, the station was identified as a religious-oriented radio station, playing "traditional Christian music and programs".